rivt-info/rivtinfo.github.io/rivt.md

 <hr>

 **rivt** markup includes arbitrary unicode text, rivt commands and rivt tags.
-[restructuredText](https://docutils.sourceforge.io/docs/user/rst/quickref.html) is used as a base for **rivt** and some of the reST markup language may also be used.
+It uses [restructuredText](https://docutils.sourceforge.io/docs/user/rst/quickref.html) as a base and some reST markup may be used.

 ### commands